Last updated: January 5, 2021

 Okay, so what is Roam and how does it work?
 At the heart of Roam you have the concept of the graph, which will be familiar to everyone who knows what mind mapping is.
 Mind mapping is basically as visual way to make sense of the world.
 It’s a visual diagram that helps you connect information around a central concept.
 Starting from the centre, you use branches to connect new concepts together.
 Mind mapping has been linked to better memory and recall, better creativity, and better connections between concepts.
 For example, here is a simple mind map about the topic of metacognition.

 Most mind mapping tools only allow you to connect high level concepts together.
 Mind mapping is a great thinking tool, but Roam takes it a step further.
-In Roam, each note becomes a node in your mind map, and there’s no central concept you have to start with.
+In Roam, each note becomes a node, and there’s no central concept you have to start with.
 The map is fluid, with no hierarchy, no stacking, no linearity.
 It’s a giant knowledge web representing your notes and the connections between them.
+Instead of a limited mind map, you can craft an infinite mental atlas.
 As Khe Hy explained in his Roam tutorial, “You basically have the potential to crawl an entire digital workspace at the most atomic level—the idea.”

 Let’s have a look at a concrete example.
-A few days ago, I fell down a rabbit hole after watching a video about the Simulation Hypothesis—which posits that all of reality is an artificial simulation, most likely a computer simulation.
+Around the time I discovered Roam, I fell down a rabbit hole after watching a video about the Simulation Hypothesis—which posits that all of reality is an artificial simulation, most likely a computer simulation.
 Elon Musk made the theory famous by publicly claiming he believes it to be true.

 As I usually do when watching an interesting video, I opened a new Google document to take notes.
 I occasionally paused the video to read the papers that were referenced, and took more notes.
 After an hour, I had a long document with personal notes, copied-and-pasted paragraphs from various authors, and links to articles and research papers.
 The topics ranged from quantum physics to philosophy and psychedelics.
 It was a mess.